pyzo/zoof-website/index.rst

   map remote file systems (e.g. cloud computing).
 * No more tabs, only one file is "open" at a time.
 Begone with the old-fashioned concept of unsaved files.
 Just edit each file directly.
-  The state of each file (cursos position, undo, etc.) is preserved once you re-open it.
+  The state of each file (cursor position, undo, etc.) is preserved once you re-open it.
 Open/select a file by typing in a text field, which will smartly suggest recent files and files that match the part of the file name that you wrote.
 The idea is similar to